 Prior to his current appointment, Dr. Compton served as the Director of NIDA’s Division of Epidemiology, Services and Prevention Research from 2002 until 2013.
-In this leadership role, he oversaw the scientific direction of a complex public health research program of national and international scope addressing: 1) the extent and spread of drug abuse, 2) how to prevention drug abuse, and 3) how to implement drug abuse prevention and treatment services as effectively as possible.
-Of note, he led the development of a large scale longitudinal population study to assess the impact of new tobacco regulations in the United States.
-This project is jointly sponsored by NIDA and the U.S. Food and Drug Administration with yearly data collection from approximately 60,000 study participants, including both surveys and biological assessments of tobacco exposures, risk factors and health outcomes.
+In this leadership role, he oversaw the scientific direction of a complex public health research program of national and international scope addressing: 1) the extent and spread of drug abuse, 2) how to prevent drug abuse, and 3) how to implement drug abuse prevention and treatment services as effectively as possible.
+Of note, he led the development of the Population Assessment of Tobacco and Health (PATH), a large scale longitudinal population study with 45,971 study subjects ages 12 and older to assess the impact of new tobacco regulations in the United States.
+This project is jointly sponsored by NIDA and the U.S. Food and Drug Administration includes prospective data collection, using both surveys and biological assessments of tobacco exposures, risk factors and health outcomes.

 Before joining NIDA, Dr. Compton was Associate Professor of Psychiatry and Director of the Master in Psychiatric Epidemiology Program at Washington University in Saint Louis as well as Medical Director of Addiction Services at the Barnes-Jewish Hospital in Saint Louis.
 Dr. Compton received his undergraduate education from Amherst College.
 He attended medical school and completed his residency training in psychiatry at Washington University.